mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ## Part 1: is it possible that i've done a crime
 I didn't _think_ anything I did sounded like a crime, but I knew that sometimes when the other person is rich or famous, things can suddenly _become_ crimes.

+My usual defence against being arrested for hacking is making sure the person being hacked is okay with it.
+You heard me, it's the power of 🌸consent🌸.
+But this time I can uh only get it retroactively.
+Surely that'll be fine.
+Surely.

 So I was wondering like... was logging in with someone else's booking reference a crime?
 Was _having_ someone else's passport number a crime?
 What if they were, say, the former Prime Minister?
 Would I get in trouble for publishing a blog post about it?
 I mean you're reading the blog post right now so obviousl

 Update: I have been arrested.